 - Encourage your dog to drink more water to dilute their urine.

 - Train your dog to urinate on the same spot in the garden or on a discrete spot on your lawn.

 - Don’t let your dog urinate on trees.

 - Consult with your lawn care professionals.

-Stop Dog Pee From Ruining Grass with Zodega TIS Lawn Care
+Stop Dog Urine From Killing Grass with Zodega TIS

 The lawn maintenance and landscaping team at Zodega TIS can offer multiple solutions to your unsightly pet issue.
 You may choose to have your lawn re-sodded with a more urine-resistant grass and your tree trunks protected from dog urine by fencing or other barriers.

 Our experts offer a full range of residential and commercial landscaping and lawn care services that keep your property looking lush and well-maintained all year long.
 They have a unique understanding of the Houston climate that translates into a more beautiful lawn for your business or home.

 To receive a free quote, call us at 713-955-5505 or visit our website to fill out our contact form today.
 Taking action now will prevent pet urine from killing your grass and trees, allowing you to better enjoy your beloved dog’s outdoor time.